 In the west was a faux sunset.
 The impostor sun was her Hurricane Planet irradiating the oceans.
 Akayama felt its thin chemical rain seeding the seas with genetic material.
 She wondered how the copy of her mind left aboard the planet was faring.

 Akayama slept and melted into an acre of filmy liquid buffeted by waves.

 In the morning she collected in her lab-coat.
 She filled her sleeves with pseudopods which became arms.
 She tread water with new legs.

 Her magma-vents had spawned three islands.
 She swam to the closest, the smallest, and shambled ashore like an octopus.
 The island was sandy and barren.
 Surely nothing could live here.

 She enlarged her eyeballs to inspect the sand and saw a small hopping insect.
 She flattened her left arm to scoop it up.
 “What are you supposed to be?”

 The insect chirped by shuffling its wings.

 “You look like a skinny cockroach,” said Akayama.
 “How disgusting.
 The Hurricane is cutting corners to generate animal life.
 I’ll call you a cricket.”
-She slipped the insect and sand into her sleeve.
-She shook her other sleeve and out fell fertile soil with the insect planted eyes-down.
+She slipped the insect and sand up her sleeve.
+She shook her other sleeve, and out fell fertile soil with the insect planted eyes-down.
 “I’ve made you a radially symmetrical plant.
 Now you’re far more stable.”